The leaves of Cryptocarya myrtifolia, commonly the myrtle wild-quince, are alternate on short stalks.

-A common name of wild camphor for the tree refers to the smell exuded by the leaves, twigs and bark.
+The glossy blades are here quite dark green and glossy above, bluish below.
+About six faint lateral veins ascend from the midrib, curving in before the margins.
+Another common name for the tree of wild camphor for the tree refers to the smell exuded by the leaves, twigs and bark.

 The tree flowers in summer, producing small, branching clusters growing from leaf axils.
 The flowers are small, cream-coloured with rusty velvety hairs, also on their stalks.